SU-SWS/template_warehouse/jira_templates_md/siteimprove_template.md

 Siteimprove has scanned your site and the reports are ready.
 Please log into https://siteimprove.stanford.edu and select this site from the dropdown menu at the top of your dashboard.
 For tips on using Siteimprove go to https://uit.stanford.edu/accessibility/siteimprove.
 You can ask questions at the #cop-siteimprove slack channel.

 ⚠️ **Important: SiteImprove is scanning a copy of your site.
-Please make changes on the production site.**
+Only make changes on the production site.**
+The production site is copied to the test site each night.

 We also encourage you ask the ODA team your accessibility questions: